Programming & Data Processing

 </user>

-Pros: Strong schema validation (XSD), supports attributes and namespaces, comments allowed, document-oriented
+Pros: Solid schema validation through XSD, supports attributes and namespaces, allows comments, good for document-style data

 FeatureJSONCSVXML